Mark E. Petersen

 Mark Edward Petersen (November 7, 1900 – January 11, 1984) was an American news editor and religious leader.
 He was born in Salt Lake City, Utah.
 He served as a member of the Quorum of the Twelve Apostles of the Church of Jesus Christ of Latter-day Saints (LDS Church) from 1944 until his death.
 He became managing editor of the church-owned Deseret News in 1935 and then editor in 1941.
 He filled the vacancy in the Quorum caused by the excommunication of Richard R. Lyman.

 Early life

 As a young boy, Petersen was a newspaper carrier, and he also helped in his father’s construction business.
 Later, he attended the University of Utah and served a mission for the LDS Church in Nova Scotia.
 In pursuing a career, he became a reporter for the Deseret News and continued working for the paper for sixty years, advancing to the position of president and chairman of the board.
 Petersen wrote numerous editorials and published more than forty books and many pamphlets used in the church's missionary effort.
+His wife was Emma Marr McDonald Petersen (1893–1975).